 The 10 Best Movies on Netflix Right Now

 Director Robert Redford takes a look back at the first reality TV craze: the 1950s quiz show phenomenon.
-Based on a true story, the brilliant but not-very-photogenic Herbert Stempel (John Tuturro) is pushed out of the way for the slick Charles Van Doren (Ralph Fiennes), a contestant on the trivia show Twenty One who kept advancing thanks to his wits—and some help from the show's producers.
+Based on a true story, the brilliant but not-very-photogenic Herbert Stempel (John Turturro) is pushed out of the way for the slick Charles Van Doren (Ralph Fiennes), a contestant on the trivia show Twenty One, who kept advancing thanks to his wits—and some help from the show's producers.

 “Norwegian disaster movie” might not be a genre you’ve considered, but this well-made thriller might change your opinion.
 A geologist (Kristoffer Joner) has only 10 minutes to try and evacuate a coastal town—and his own family—after he discovers a tsunami is due to hit with no warning.

 There's something for everyone—history buffs, conspiracy theorists, and Nic Cage enthusiasts—in this adventure about a cryptologist (Cage) who discovers a treasure map on the back of the Declaration of Independence.